PangChung/pangchung.github.io/_pages/about.md

 [5] Gong Y., **Zhong P.**, Huser R., and Opitz T. (2023), Partial tail-correlation coefficient applied to extremal-network learning, Technometrics, 1-16.

-[6] **Zhong P.**, Brunner M., Huser R., and Opitz T. (2024), Spatial modeling and future projection of extreme precipitation extents, To appear at Journal of American Statistical Association.
+[6] **Zhong P.**, Brunner M., Huser R., and Opitz T. (2024), Spatial modeling and future projection of extreme precipitation extents, To appear in the Journal of American Statistical Association.

 Preprints:
 ===